Universities rely on sortition

 Five universities from the German state of Saxony-Anhalt want to achieve net zero with a joint strategy.
 To this end, they have launched a cross-university joint project called "KlimaPlanReal".
 Randomly selected university climate assemblies are part of it.

-The project is to run for three years and is funded with 1.6 million euros by the Federal Ministry of Education and Research.
+The project runs for three years and is funded with 1.6 million euros by the Federal Ministry of Education and Research.
 The goal is to reduce climate-damaging emissions.
-The process will be accompanied and evaluated by Magdeburg environmental psychologist Ellen Matthies.
+The process is accompanied and evaluated by Magdeburg environmental psychologist Ellen Matthies.
 It is coordinated by Otto von Guericke University.
 The Martin Luther University Halle-Wittenberg, the Magdeburg-Stendal University of Applied Sciences, the Anhalt University of Applied Sciences and the Harz University of Applied Sciences are also involved.

 Inventory analysis and greenhouse gas balance

-In the first phase, each university will conduct an inventory analysis and draw up a greenhouse gas balance.
-In addition, so-called university climate assemblies are to develop recommendations with which climate neutrality can be achieved.
+In the first phase, each university conducted an inventory analysis and draw up a greenhouse gas balance.
+In addition, so-called university climate assemblies developed recommendations with which climate neutrality can be achieved.

-Half of the university climate assemblies will be made up of students.
-They will be supported by experts selected by the universities.
-The aim is to include expertise on the six topics of food, procurement, energy, biodiversity, commuting mobility and business travel in the deliberations.
-Mini publics and experts will then work together to develop recommendations for action, which will then be implemented and tested in initial pilot projects.
+Half of the university climate assemblies were made up of students.
+They were supported by experts selected by the universities.
+The aim was to include expertise on the six topics of food, procurement, energy, biodiversity, commuting mobility and business travel in the deliberations.
+Mini-publics and experts worked together to develop recommendations for action, which will then be implemented and tested in initial pilot projects.

 Participants randomly selected